waynodiablo/Oystercard/makersbnb/README.md

 ## Overview of the week

 * You'll work in teams to build a clone of Airbnb.
+(I'll announce the teams on Slack.)

 * You'll organise your own work.